krisScript/express-mongoose-message-board/README.md

-# Contacts App
+# Message Board

-App build with express,mongoose and styled with bulma that allows users to safe their contacts.
+Message board build with express,mongoose and styled with bulma that allows users to post their message on public message board.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.